cation-lang/cation-lang.org/content/design.md

   which is `x U64, y U65`.
 Data type specifiers contain no body.
 - value specifier:
   ```
-  let value: U8 := 5
+  val value: U8 := 5
   ```
-  where `let value` is a *value declaration*, separated with colon from the type information, which is `U8`.
+  where `val value` is a *value declaration*, separated with colon from the type information, which is `U8`.
 Next, the body contains the value assigned to the named value instance.
-Value specifications may have data type omitted in situations when it can be inferred; for instance, we can also write the specifier above as `let value := 5#U8`, where `#U8` is a type annotation.
+Value specifications may have data type omitted in situations when it can be inferred; for instance, we can also write the specifier above as `val value := 5#U8`, where `#U8` is a type annotation.

 <div></div>